The Cartels and Leniency Review: Greece

 8 Case C-428/14, DHL Express (Italy) Srl and DHL Global Forwarding (Italy) SpA v.
 Autorità Garante della Concorrenza e del mercato, EU:C:2016:27.

-9 The first successful leniency application was made in 2013 in the context of the construction cartel, which was subsequently sanctioned by the HCC in 2017 following an extensive investigation (see Section V.iv).
+9 The first successful leniency application was made in 2013 in the context of the Construction cartel, which was subsequently sanctioned by the HCC in 2017 following an extensive investigation (see Section V.iv).
 In 2020, the leniency programme was utilised in a cartel case pertaining to the furniture and office equipment market (HCC Decision No. 703/2020).

-10 The applicants should accompany their leniency applications with a detailed description of the alleged cartel and its objectives, the products or services concerned, its geographical coverage, duration and background.
+10 The applicants should accompany their leniency applications with a detailed description of the alleged cartel and its objectives, the products or services concerned, and the cartel's geographical coverage, duration and background.

 11 The identity of the applicant is kept confidential until the issuance of the statement of objections and the initiation of proceedings against the alleged cartelists.
 This is in line with the general obligation of the officials of the Directorate General and the members of the HCC to treat as confidential any material gathered during the investigation of cases.
-The Competition Act also provides (Article 41) that any information gathered in the context of the examination of any case may be used in relation only to that particular case.
+Article 41 of the Competition Act provides that any information gathered in the context of the examination of any case may be used in relation only to that particular case.

 12 A leniency application filed by a company automatically covers all natural persons that would otherwise also be liable for fines.

-14 Note that the fine provided for under the Competition Act shall be capped at €10,000 for each day of delay in complying with the HCC decision, commencing from the date postulated in it.
+14 The fine provided for under the Competition Act is capped at €10,000 for each day of delay in complying with the HCC decision, commencing from the date postulated in it.

-17 According to the HCC, the settlement procedure aims to simplify and speed up the handling of pending cases.
+18 According to the HCC, the settlement procedure aims to simplify and speed up the handling of pending cases.
 It is stated that it would allow the HCC to achieve efficiencies through a streamlined administrative process, resulting in a more expedited adoption of infringement decisions in cartel cases.
-In addition, the procedure provides scope for a reduction in the number of appeals before administrative courts; this will allow a better allocation of resources, to deal with more cases, thereby increasing the deterrence effect of the HCC's enforcement action.
+In addition, the procedure provides scope for a reduction in the number of appeals before administrative courts; this allows a better allocation of resources to deal with more cases, thereby increasing the deterrence effect of the HCC's enforcement action.

-18 In such cases, procedural efficiencies are obviously less likely to occur, but the HCC has apparently made the policy choice to encourage settlement as much as possible.
+19 In those cases, procedural efficiencies are less likely to occur, but the HCC has apparently made the policy choice to encourage settlement as much as possible.

-20 Submissions and other statements made in the course of settlement discussions are considered confidential and cannot be disclosed in the context of other administrative or judicial proceedings (including follow-on damages claims).
-Further, if the procedure is discontinued, settlement submissions and declarations are not binding upon the party and cannot be used in other proceedings, either before the HCC or the competent courts.
+22 Submissions and other statements made in the course of settlement discussions are considered confidential and cannot be disclosed in the context of other administrative or judicial proceedings (including follow-on damages claims).
+Further, if the procedure is discontinued, settlement submissions and declarations are not binding upon the party and cannot be used in other proceedings, before either the HCC or the competent courts.

-21 The HCC would decide to launch a dawn raid for the investigation of cases, notably suspected cartel infringements, that have been prioritised on the basis of the criteria stipulated in Article 14 of the Competition Act, as further specified in the HCC's Decision No. 525/VI/2011 (the prioritisation of cases), which replaced Decisions Nos.
+23 The HCC would decide to launch a dawn raid for the investigation of cases, notably suspected cartel infringements, that have been prioritised on the basis of the criteria stipulated in Article 14 of the Competition Act, as further specified in the HCC's Decision No. 696/2019 (the prioritisation of cases), which replaced Decisions Nos.
 525/VI/2011 and 616/2015.